rails/rails/guides/source/caching_with_rails.md

 Sometimes you need to cache a particular value or query result instead of caching view fragments.
 Rails' caching mechanism works great for storing __any__ kind of information.

 The most efficient way to implement low-level caching is using the `Rails.cache.fetch` method.
 This method does both reading and writing to the cache.
 When passed only a single argument, the key is fetched and value from the cache is returned.
-If a block is passed, the result of the block will be cached to the given key and the result is returned.
+If a block is passed, that block will be executed in the event of a cache miss.
+The return value of the block will be written to the cache under the given cache key, and that return value will be returned.
+In case of cache hit, the cached value will be returned without executing the block.

 Consider the following example.
 An application has a `Product` model with an instance method that looks up the product’s price on a competing website.
 The data returned by this method would be perfect for low-level caching: